-- Protect and maintain original window openings as well as their distinguishing features such as materials, frame, surrounds. shutters. sash. muntins. glazing and paint colour. - Modifications to the size or shape of window openings, removal of muntins, installation of snap-in muntins, with sealed replacement units or covering of trim with metal or other material is discouraged. - For window openings that are important to the architectural character of the building, avoid their removal or blocking up and changes in window size.
+- Protect and maintain original window openings as well as their distinguishing features such as materials, frame, surrounds, shutters, sash, muntins, glazing and paint colour. - Modifications to the size or shape of window openings, removal of muntins, installation of snap-in muntins, replacement with sealed units or covering of trim with metal or other material is discouraged. - For window openings that are important to the architectural character of the building, avoid their removal or blocking up and changes in window size.

-New windows should be installed sensitively, in an area that is inconspicuous.
+• New windows should be installed sensitively, in an area that is inconspicuous.
 New window design that is compatible with the original in terms of proportions, rhythm and scale is encouraged.